shimaore/blue-rings/test/basic.coffee.md

       run_with = (type,Value) ->
         describe "when using #{type}", ->
-          it 'should accumulate values', ->
+          it 'should accept values', ->

             m = M
               host: 'α'